Hackolympus/Image-Carousel/README.md

-# Local Market Website
+# Image Carousel Component

-This is the image carousel component for the Jeff's List Site.
+This is the image carousel component from the site Jeff's List.

 ## Table Of Contents